awslabs/wdio-aws-device-farm-service/README.md

 ## AWS Device Farm Service for WebdriverIO

 [AWS Device Farm](https://aws.amazon.com/device-farm/) service for WebdriverIO.

-This service only supports desktop browser testing
+This service only supports desktop browser testing.

+Upon upgrading the major version to v8, this package is transitioned to the ES module system, and it emits both CJS- and ESM- compatible modules.

 ## Installation